syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ---
 layout: post
-title: Master Details View in UWP SfDataGrid | Syncfusion®
+title: Master-Details View in UWP SfDataGrid | Syncfusion®
-description: Learn about Master Details View in Syncfusion® UWP SfDataGrid.
-Display hierarchical data with nested views and expand related records for detailed insights.
+description: Master-Details View in SfDataGrid displays hierarchical data through expandable views to show related records and details.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Master Details View in UWP SfDataGrid
+# Master-Details View in UWP SfDataGrid

 SfDataGrid provides support to represent the hierarchical data in the form of nested tables using Master-Details View.
 You can expand or collapse the nested tables ([DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html)) by using an expander in a row or programmatically.
 The number of tables nested with relations is unlimited.